Articles of Incorporation and Rules

 (Amendment and Repeal)

-Article 20: The amendment and repeal of these rules shall be decided by the Board of Directors.
+Article 20 Amendments and repeal of these regulations shall be made by a resolution of the Board of Directors.

 Supplementary Provisions

-A copy of the original is 30 yen (tax included) per sheet, and a transcript or extract is 100 yen (tax included) per sheet.
+Copy of the original: 30 yen (tax included) per sheet; Certified copy/Abstract: 100 yen (tax included) per sheet.

 English